Mayor of Lyttelton

 The Mayor of Lyttelton was the head of the municipal government of Lyttelton, New Zealand.
-The position existed from 1868, when the Borough of Lyttelton was formed.
+The position existed from 1868, when the Lyttelton Borough was established, until 1989 when the Lyttelton Borough Council merged with the Akaroa, Mt Herbert, and Wairewa County Councils, as part of the nationwide local government reforms, to form the Banks Peninsula District Council.

 History

 Overview

-The Lyttelton municipal council was established by a 10 December 1861 proclamation by the Superintendent of the Canterbury Province, William Sefton Moorhouse.
+The Lyttelton Municipal Council was established by a 10 December 1861 proclamation by the Superintendent of the Canterbury Province, William Sefton Moorhouse.
 The proclamation was published in the Provincial Gazette three days later.
 An election was held on 3 February 1862 that determined the composition of the first town council.
 The nine representatives had their first meeting four days later and had the task of electing a chairman from their midst and after a contested vote, Dr William Donald, their local doctor, became the head of the council.
 Donald was chairman until March 1865, when he resigned.
 Donald was succeeded by Edward Hargreaves for 1865–1866.
 When Hargreaves was elected to parliament for the Lyttelton electorate and had to then leave for Wellington in June 1866, he resigned from the municipal council.
 Joseph Ward was voted chairman for the remainder of 1866 and for 1867.
 Thomas Merson was the town council's last chairman in 1868.

 The Borough of Lyttelton was inaugurated on 28 May 1868.
 Mayors were initially appointed and then elected for one year; elections started following the Municipal Corporations Act of 1876.
 This was changed to biennial elections "on the last Wednesday in April" with the Municipal Corporations Amendment Act, 1913.
 The act came into force in March 1915 and thus first applied at the April 1915 mayoral election.
 The Municipal Corporations Act, 1933 changed the mayoral term to three years, and this commenced with the 1935 mayoral election.